sjc5/remix-easy-mode/README.md

 MIT

-## Caveats
+## Disclaimer

-- This is a work in progress.
+This is a work in progress.
 It's not yet battle-tested, and the API may change without notice.
 If you want to use this in production, set your dependency to a specific version.